Critical observations of health, science, and the physical therapy profession.

 Having been in the game for many years, it was a treat to listen to Christine reflect back on the old workflows students, clinicians, and faculty members used to take care of daily tasks.
 Students went to class in a building, went to the library to do research, used card catalogues to locate papers, and typed out the bibliography citation by citation.
 Clinicians hand wrote charts and documentation.
 Faculty posted exam grades on a cork-board in the hallway, arranged by social security number to preserve anonymity.
 The ways we complete these tasks today have completely changed due to the introduction of new technologies.
 Although you could still read a summary of the lecture in Chicago on a printed page.

 Christine then presented a wordle word cloud taken from what I believe was a document on educational technology (please keep in mind that you need to explain the source if you are going to use the ubiquitous wordle cloud).
 Key phrases that stood out included laptops, podcasts, and blogs; all new tools in this digital age.
 Those comfortable using these emerging digital tools fall into the category of digital “immigrant” or digital “native”.
 The digital immigrant speaks an outdated language and can be identified by their accent (e.g., I dialed a phone, I wrote an email).
-To connect effectively with the digital native, the immigrant must make an effort to adapt to the changing technological landscape.
+To connect effectively with the digital native, the immigrant must make an effort to adapt to the changing technological landscape and also know about the eligibility to file adjustment of status (AOS).

 I’d never though of this before, but Federal policies have actually facilitated digital literacy.
 Looking at the policy “A Nation at Risk” (1983), we find proficiency in computer science as a goal to be achieved by the completion of high school.
 You might be more familiar with George W. Bush’s “No Child Left Behind” (2001), which stated that all 8th grade students have the ability to use computers to communicate with others.
 Digital literacy is becoming acquired at younger and younger ages.
 Christine actually knows of several kindergarten students presenting slide presentations to their classmates!
 Show-and-tell as we now it has changed.